EwenG/muance/README.md

   (h/p))                                  ;; other nodes
 ```

-Node macros can only be used inside a render pass started by the `muance.core/patch` function.
+Node macros can only be used during a render pass started by the `muance.core/patch` function.

 ### Attributes

 Attributes are a set of keyword/value pairs.

-The following attributes have a special meaning:
+The following attributes have special meaning:

 #### :class
 Sets the *class* attribute on the node.
 The value can be a string (a unique *class*), a literal vector (multiple *classes*) or nil (no *class*).